Owlar/Master-Thesis/README.md

     ````flutter
     > reada main.smol
     ````
+    Download the file release.apk (path: client/apk/release.apk) on your smartphone, or do what follows:

     Open the client-directory in an IDE that supports running an emulator, such as Android Studio.
 Flutter SDK should be installed and set to PATH.
 In case version solving fails, try running:
     ````flutter
     > flutter upgrade